 As the only area organization working to advance the careers of artists, we work hard to cultivate excellence.
 Competitive opportunities–the Biennial, now in its third decade, Material Needs Grants to support the making of new art in Worcester County, the Present Tense Prize, recognizing artists working in new media, and juror’s awards for members’ exhibitions–all support artistic growth and risk-taking in meaningful ways, and help us identify and encourage talent.

 For audiences and collectors, ArtsWorcester provides a unique public good.
-Our gallery exhibits and openings have always been free and open to all.
-The wide range of prices set by our artists means that owning original works of art is within reach of most budgets.
+Our gallery hours are open and free to all.
+The wide range of prices set by our artists means that original artwork is within reach of most budgets.
 As access to art becomes more difficult to afford and maintain, we serve an increasingly important role to those who value it.
-Outside of our democratic virtues, I’m proud to work in such a joyous and creative place.
-Few places in the art world demonstrate such a warm welcome, and such a lack of pretension, as I see in this community.
-Visit, join, or just ask about the artists at work in this region.
-You are welcome here.
+Few places in the art world demonstrate such a warm welcome, and such a lack of pretense, as I see in this community.

 ArtsWorcester is a breath of fresh air and a light into what is means to be community.